Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-astro/anti-biosignature.md

 	- Simultaneous presence of hydrogen and carbon dioxide
 		- <= redox couple for methanogenesis
 	- High level of carbon monoxide
-		- <= Readily used by microorganisms
+		- <= readily used by microorganisms